openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

 |LANG| allows omitting generic type parameters if it is possible to infer
-a concrete type from the parameters passed to the function.
+a specific type from the parameters passed to the function.
 A compile-time error occurs otherwise.
-In particular, inference of generic type parameters based only on function return types is prohibited.
+In particular, inference of generic type parameters based on function return types only is prohibited.

 |CB_BAD|
 ~~~~~~~~